Coccocoahelper/LegacyOptimize/README.md

 Yes, but this mod isn’t exactly a Patcher port.
 It’s a mod that combines features from many different mods to enhance Minecraft.
 In other words, it doesn’t just port Patcher, it ports multiple mods together into one all-in-one mod.
 However, porting mods to keep them identical to the original can be difficult and time-consuming.

 #### Can this mod be used with any version of Minecraft?
-No, This mod only supports Minecraft version 1.8.9.
+No, this mod only supports Minecraft version 1.8.9.

 ## Features